Best Leather Seat Covers: Our Top Picks for Upgrading Your Style

 Faux leather is an excellent option if you’re looking for low maintenance and budget-friendly seat covers under $100.
 Many of today’s faux leathers are virtually impossible to differentiate from genuine leather.
 They’re an animal-friendly, environmentally friendly, and wallet-friendly alternative to real leather.

 Q: How do I install seat covers?

-A: If you want your seat covers to look good, they have to fit right and be installed well.
+If you want your seat covers to look good, they have to fit right and be properly installed.
 To do that, ensure that you’ve got an extra set of hands helping to make quick adjustments.
 Start by placing the cover over the front of the seat (for covers that strap in the back) or directly over the seat (for slide on covers).
 Then adjust and tighten as needed.

 Q: What about covers for my backseat?

-A: Many seat covers are made for the front seat only, leaving the question of what to do with the backseat.
-Car seat protectors don’t have to be custom-made in order to work on a split-bench.
+Many seat covers are made for the front seat only, leaving the question of what to do with the backseat.
+Car seat protectors don’t have to be custom-made in order to work on a split bench.
 You can achieve the perfect fit on your cloth seats using auto seat covers designed for the back.

-Our top pick is the FH Group Leatherette Seat Covers.
+Now that you’ve seen some of the top-quality options available for leather car seat covers, it’s probably easy to see why we chose the FH Group Leatherette Seat Covers as our top pick.
 They look great, are super comfortable, and come in lots of different colors to suit your needs.